eclipse-hono/hono/site/documentation/content/concepts/device-notifications.md

 ## Time until Disconnect Notification

-*Devices* and *Protocol Adapters* can notify an application about the fact that a device is connected and ready to receive one or more commands by means of including a *time 'til disconnect* (*ttd*) property in downstream AMQP 1.0 messages containing data originating from a connected device.
+*Devices* and *Protocol Adapters* can notify an application about the fact that a device is connected and ready to receive one or more commands by means of including a *time 'til disconnect* (*ttd*) property in telemetry or event messages.

 The *ttd* property value indicates the time that the device will stay connected to the protocol adapter.
 Using this value together with the *creation-time* of the message, an application can determine whether an attempt to send a command to the device has a reasonable chance of succeeding.
 The *ttd* property can be included in any regular telemetry or event message.
 However, if a device does not have any telemetry data or event to upload to the adapter, it can also use an [empty notification]({{< relref "/api/event#empty-notification" >}}) instead.

 Hono includes utility classes that application developers can use to register a callback to be notified when a device sends a *ttd* notification.
 See Hono's example module for details where such a notification callback is used.
 Please refer to the [Telemetry API]({{< relref "/api/telemetry" >}}) and the [Event API]({{< relref "/api/event" >}}) for further details.

 The following table defines the possible values of the *ttd* property and their semantics: